HEADS-project/mraa_hpp2ts_generator/README.md

 hpp2ts (hpp to ts. )
 ========

-This library automatically creates TypeScript definitions for [MRAA](https://github.com/intel-iot-devkit/mraa) (`mraa.d.ts`) It has been designed as a solution to overcome the lack of support for [TypeSript](https://github.com/Microsoft/TypeScript) in [SWIG](https://github.com/swig/swig) (which should come at some point).
+This library automatically creates TypeScript definitions for [MRAA](https://github.com/intel-iot-devkit/mraa) (`mraa.d.ts`), hence providing static typing and safer usage of the MRAA lib, while the execution remains purely in JavaScript.
+It has been designed as a solution to overcome the lack of support for [TypeSript](https://github.com/Microsoft/TypeScript) in [SWIG](https://github.com/swig/swig) (which should come at some point).

 Build